tygourm/cli-template/docs/README.md

 !!! note

-    The `--no-cache` option prevents Ruff from using the cache, which make the results more reliable.
+    - The `--no-cache` option prevents Ruff from using the cache, which make the results more reliable.
 This is recommended for developement but not mandatory, the CI will use it anyway.
+    - The `Ruff` version of the project must match the version shipped in the `charliermarsh.ruff` VS Code extension.

 ### Test